webcored/bootstrap-x/src/components/bx-breadcrumb/readme.md

 ```

 ### active
-Converts a breadcrumb item into an active state.
+Converts a breadcrumb item to an active state.

 simple js example: